 One Question We Are Frequently Asked Is...

 Do I need to protect individual course units with WishList Member?

 The quick answer to that is, no. The reason for this is that a user must be registered, logged in, and enrolled into a course in order to view course content.
-Although, we’ve had some customers who insist on protecting individual units, which is possible.
-In order to do so, we will need to configure WishList Member to acknowledge the course unit custom post type.
+Although, we've had some customers who insist on protecting individual units, which is possible.
+In order to do so, we will need to configure this membership plugin to acknowledge the course unit custom post type.

 - Click Settings→Configuration→Custom Post Types.